zjunlp/SkillNet-Gym/README.md

 - [ ] **Beyond End-to-End Evaluation.** Introduce lightweight testing tasks that do not require full end-to-end execution, enabling cheaper, faster, and more fine-grained evaluation of specific lifecycle abilities such as skill creation, modification, adaptation, and execution bottlenecks.

+## Acknowledgement

+We deeply appreciate the invaluable effort contributed by our dedicated team of developers, supportive users, and esteemed industry partners.

+Tsinghua University
+Ant Digital Technologies, Ant Group

 ## ✍️ Citation

 If you find our work helpful, please use the following citations.